stackevo/spudreq/draft-trammell-spud-req.md

 {{I-D.hildebrand-spud-prototype}}.
 It is intended as the basis for determining the next steps to make progress in this space, including possibly chartering a working group for specific protocol engineering work.

+Within this document, requirements are presented as for a facility implementable as an encapsulation protocol, atop which new transports ("superstrates") can be built.
+Alternately, these could be viewed as a set of requirements for future transport protocol development without a layer separation between the transport and the superstrate.

+The final intention of this work is to make it possible to define and deploy new transport protocols that use encryption to protect their own operation as well as the confidentiality, authenticity, integrity, and linkability resistance of their payloads, replacing the current regime of middlebox inspection and modification of transport and application-layer headers and payload with one that allows inspection only of information explicitly exposed by the endpoints, and modification of such information only under endpoint control.
+This should simultaneously allow the continued expansion of the deployment of encryption in the Internet while maintaining facilities for appropriate in- network functionality via explicit endpoint-middlebox cooperation.

 # History